troussos/basis-data-export/README.md

 Utility that exports and saves your Basis B1 device's uploaded sensor data.
 You can learn more about Basis at [http://www.mybasis.com/](http://www.mybasis.com/)

+This project is a fork of <Original Project>.

 ## Instructions

 ### Finding Your Basis User ID